mikdadkazi/mikdadkazi/README.md

-👋 Hi, I’m Mikdad Kazi
-I'm a professional WordPress Developer with Elementor Pro Skillset for most types of website design.
-I'm currently studing C.S.E at Sylhet International University.
-I'm aspiring to be an succesfull developer.
-I hope you'll provide me with feedback for my projects

-You can contact me via Email: mikdadkazi.wp@gmail.com

-Check out my Website at: http://mikdadkazi.com/
+👋 Hi, I'm Mikdad Kazi!
+I'm a professional web designer and developer with a focus on WordPress development and Elementor Pro.
+I have a wide range of skill sets in most types of website design, including e-commerce, blogs, portfolios, and more.
+My goal is to become a successful developer and continue creating innovative solutions for my clients.

+I'm passionate about open source technologies and believe in the power of collaboration and knowledge sharing.
+I welcome feedback on my projects and am always looking for ways to improve my coding skills and knowledge.

+Feel free to contact me via email at mikdadkazi.wp@gmail.com or visit my website at http://mikdadkazi.com/ to learn more about my work and experience.